 What is Absorption?

 Let us take a system with a single electron bound to the nucleus.
-Assume that the electron in the ground state.
+For example, assume that the electron is in the ground state.
 If a photon collides with the electron, the electron can absorb the photon depending on the energy of the photon.
-If the energy of the photon is equal to the energy difference between the ground state and some other state, the electron can absorb the photon.
-If the energy of the photon is not equal to an energy gap, the photon will not be absorbed.
+Moreover, if the energy of the photon is equal to the energy difference between the ground state and some other state, the electron can absorb the photon.
+However, if the energy of the photon is not equal to an energy gap, the photon will not be absorbed.
 The photon has initial momentum due to the mass of the photon.
-This causes a momentum change of the electron when the photon is absorbed.
-Absorption is the founding principle of the absorption and emission spectra.
+It causes a momentum change of the electron when the photon is absorbed.
+Absorption is the major principle of the absorption and emission spectra.

-What is the difference between Excitation and Absorption?
+What is the Difference Between Excitation and Absorption?